 Formative Assessment of Classroom Teaching (FACT and eFACT) Program

 Would you like to gather student formative feedback to improve your course this semester, rather than waiting for course evaluations at the end of the semester?
-Would you like to foster rapport with your students?
+Gathering mid-semester feedback from your students has multiple benefits: making changes for students this semester, addressing student comments prior to the end-of-the-semester SET, and fostering rapport.
+Through the FACT program, trained consultants facilitate discussions with your students and then share their anonymous feedback with you.
+FACTs are available for face-to-face and online classes.

-How do I Requesting a FACT?
+How do I Request a FACT?
 Any faculty member may request a FACT or eFACT for their own course by completing a request form.
-A FACT is most effective when a faculty member is willing be use reflection and self-assessment to improve their teaching.
+A FACT is most effective when a faculty member is willing to use reflection and self-assessment to improve their teaching.
 A FACT is not effective if it is required and is not intended for evaluation purposes.

 What Happens in a FACT?
 After a FACT is requested, CETL assigns a trained FACT Consultant from a different college to visit one of the instructor's classes, usually during the last 20-25 minutes.
 The instructor is not present during the FACT visit.
 A similar process is conducted for eFACTs for online courses.